apache/jackrabbit/draft-THREAT-MODEL.md

 ## §12 Conditions that would change this model

-- A new network listener in jackrabbit (currently only via jackrabbit-jcr-server / jackrabbit-webdav / jackrabbit-jcr-rmi when deployed).
+- A new network listener in jackrabbit (currently only via jackrabbit-jcr-server / jackrabbit-webdav when deployed).
 - A change in the shipped default `LoginModule` / `AccessManager`.
 - A change in the shipped default `admin`/`admin` posture (e.g. randomised on first start).
 - A change in jackrabbit-webdav's XML parser default hardening.
-- Promotion of jackrabbit-jcr-rmi to a recommended deployment shape (currently strongly discouraged on untrusted networks).
 - A change in the project's maintenance posture (return to active feature development).
 - A vulnerability report that cannot be cleanly routed to one of the